bahayg/programming-language-suggester/README.md

 * Work in progress; there are no known bugs at this time.

-## Support and contact details
+## Support and Contact Details

 bahayg@gmail.com

 ## Technologies Used

-HTML, CSS, JavaScript, jQuery, git, GitHub, atom, terminal.
+HTML, CSS, JavaScript, jQuery, git, GitHub, atom and terminal.

 ### License